minutelab/mless/README.md

 Mless combines several technologies

-* Mless includes a small proxy module inside the lambda function to allow execution of code in development in a controled or lab environment.
+* a small mless proxy module inside the lambda function to allow execution of code in development in a controled or lab environment.
   This proxy can be used in two ways:
-   * The proxy can be the whole lambda function.
+   * It can be the whole lambda function.
 A such it transfers all triggered events to the lab environment
-   * The proxy can be used as library inside the real lambda function.
+   * It can be used as library inside the real lambda function.
 This enables transfering only part of the events to the lab environment
-* The current Mless example uses the basic [Minute Lab](http://minutelab.io) technology to provide a lab environment optimized for development purposes, inculding the look & feel of a local lab environment for code that runs in the cloud as well as interactive troubleshooting, monitoring and automatic code deployment.
+* The current Mless example utilizes the [Minute Lab](http://minutelab.io) technology to provide a lab environment optimized for development purposes, inculding the look & feel of a local lab environment for code that runs in the cloud as well as interactive troubleshooting, monitoring and automatic code deployment.

 ## MLess vs SAM Local